 In December 2011, the Company, entered into a Lease Assignment and Acceptance Agreement with an affiliated company owned by the former officers of Amicor whereby the affiliated company agreed to assign its mineral rights and interests to the Company under a Surface and Mineral Lease Agreement dated in October 2011 with J.H.
 Ranch, Inc. located in San Juan County, Utah.
-The Company agreed to perform all of the affiliated company's obligation under the Surface and Mineral Lease Agreement, including the payment of all lease payments, annual rents, advanced royalties, production royalties and other compensation as defined in the Agreement.
-The term of this agreement is 20 years.
+The Company agreed to perform all of the affiliated company's obligation under the Surface and Mineral Lease Agreement, including the payment of all lease payments, annual rents, advanced royalties, production royalties and other compensation as defined in the agreement.
+The term of this agreement was 20 years.
+In July 2013, the Company assigned its rights and interest in this lease agreement to an unrelated company.
+In consideration for the assignment, the unrelated company issued 1,293,967 of its shares to the Company (see Note 8).